evalandgo/EVPowerPointBundle/README.md

-TODO : créer doc de PowerPointFactory + readme.md + ajouter à packagist
+# TODO :
+- Packagist

 # EVPowerPointBundle
 This is a Symfony2 Bundle helps you to read and write PowerPoint files, thanks to the PHPPowerPoint library